awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 1. Download [sample\-site\.zip](samples/sample-site.zip), unzip it, and open `scripts/search.js` in your favorite text editor\.

 1. Update the `apigatewayendpoint` variable to point to your API Gateway endpoint\.
-The endpoint takes the form of `https://some-id.execute-api.us-west-1.amazonaws.com/search-es-api-test`\.
+The endpoint takes the form of `https://some-id.execute-api.us-west-1.amazonaws.com/opensearch-api-test`\.

 1. Open `index.html` and try running searches for *thor*, *house*, and a few other terms\.
-![\[A sample search for thor.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/search-ui.png)
+![\[A sample search for thor.\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/search-ui.png)

 ## Next steps<a name="search-example-next"></a>

 This chapter is just a starting point to demonstrate a concept\.
 You might consider the following modifications:
-+ Add your own data to the Amazon ES domain\.
++ Add your own data to the OpenSearch Service domain\.
 + Add methods to your API\.
 + In the Lambda function, modify the search query or boost different fields\.
 + Style the results differently or modify `search.js` to display different fields to the user\.